zowe-actions/shared-actions/lock-resource/README.md

 ### `lock-branch`

 **Optional** - The branch of where your lock files resides.
 This branch should be in the repository specified above.
 Default branch name is `github-actions-resource-locks` if you don't specify.
+If this branch does not exist on `lock-repository`, it will get created as a orphan branch (an empty branch which does not have any history).

 ### `lock-resource-name`

-**Required** - The lock file name
+**Required** - The lock file name.
+If this file does not exist on the branch of the repo, it will get created on the fly.

 ### `lock-avg-retry-interval`